Browse our products below, or read more about this category.

 There are several different types of LED downlight globes.
 If your existing light fitting has one of these, you can 'drop-in' one of our LED replacements.

 MR16 LED - MR16 or GU5.3 bulbs are by far the most common.
 These are the ubiquitous low voltage downlights (12V) found in almost every household.
-Historically these fittings used halogen bulbs that drew 35W or 50W of power.
+Historically these fittings used halogen bulbs that consumed 35W or 50W of power.
 These fittings use a transformer.

 GU10 LED - GU10 globes connect to mains voltage (240V AC).
 As such, they do not need a transformer.
 You install these bulbs with a 'push and twist' action.
 You can find them in some track lighting systems, range hoods, spotlights, or recessed fittings.